lextm/blog/_posts/2021/2021-9-12-different-ways-to-create-vscode-extension-dependencies.md

 ---
+description: A post about different ways to define VS Code extension dependencies and which might work best for your case
+excerpt_separator: <!--more-->
 layout: post
+tags: python visual-studio-code javascript typescript
-title: Different Ways to Create VSCode Extension Dependencies
+title: Different Ways to Create VS Code Extension Dependencies
-description: A post about different ways to define VSCode extension dependencies and which might work best for your case
-tags: Visual-Studio-Code
-excerpt_separator: <!--more-->
 ---

-If you are developing your own VSCode extensions, you might find a need to specify dependencies on other extensions.
+If you are developing your own VS Code extensions, you might find a need to specify dependencies on other extensions.
 There are more than one way to manage such relationship, so this post is going to discuss the pros and cons of each approaches, so that you can easily choose the right one for your case.
 <!--more-->

 ## Extension Dependencies in Configuration